-Skagit Trail Builders (STB) evolved out of Mount Vernon Trail Builders (MVTB).
-Our trail work at Little Mountain Park began in May of 2009 and ended in March of 2017.
-In our seven years of work at Little Mountain Park we amassed more than 14,000 volunteer hours; building and maintaining seven miles of high quality and sustainable multi-use trails.
+Skagit Trail Builders (STB) evolved out of our group Mount Vernon Trail Builders (MVTB).
+Our work at Little Mountain Park began May of 2009, and ended March of 2017.
+In those seven years we amassed more than 14,000 volunteer hours; building and maintaining seven miles of high quality and sustainable multi-use trails.

-Thanks for visiting our new website!
+Thanks for visiting our website!